How to Create a Music App Like Spotify: Features, Tech and Cost

 Secondly, you can also acquire a Sound Recording license, which is an agreement that covers the usage of recording rights.
 Spotify, for instance, has licenses received from big record labels, including Sony Music Entertainment Group, Universal Music Group, and Warner Music Group, which gives it the legal rights to publish the content of these labels.

-Phase 2: Plan out the app features
+Step 2: Narrow down on the app features

 The research and analysis done above help you list out the app’s key features and advanced functionalities tailored to match the needs of your target audience.
 It will also help you draw out a rough budget, marketing and monetization strategies for your app.